mozilla/CCADB-Tools/README.md

 **Usage:**

-**Used By:** Would be used by Mozilla CA Program Managers and other root store members of the CCADB.
+**Used By:** Would be used by Mozilla CA Program Managers and other Root Store Operators of the CCADB.

 ## capi